cksystemsgroup/unicorn/book/src/concept_1.md

 `10 - (x0 + 5) > 0`

-And for that reason, we do not use that tabular approach to represent the formula, but use a graph for that.
+For this reason, we do not use the tabular approach to represent the formula, but rather use a graph.
 To be precise, we are using a data flow graph.